searchdiscovery/client-jnj-ga4-dl-spec/events/search/view_search_results.md

 # View Search Results

 Fire whenever a user views search results.
 This includes product searches, content searches, resource searches, etc. and does not require a search event to be fired prior to it.

-This event should also be fired for the "Filter By Group" component whenever the list is initially displayed or updated after a facet is applied.
-When used in this way, the search_term parameter should always be `filter_by_group` as that component does not currently allow for a search_term to be entered by the user.
+This event should also be considered for the "Filter By Group" component if it is ever used to display anything but products.
+When used in this way, the search_term parameter would be `filter_by_group` as that component does not currently allow for a search_term to be entered by the user.
+If this case does arise, contact Search Discovery for additional information.
 ## Javascript Code

 ```js